Kajabi/sage-lib/README.md

 ### `sassdocs:deploy`

-For deploying the SassDocs application to Heroku.
+This command is for deploying the SassDocs application to Heroku.
 This is an automated process through Continuous Deployment.

 ### `setup` :star: